 Your Maid of Honor & Best Man

-Next, and sometimes the tricky part.
-Who will be in your wedding party?
 Generally, your maid of honor and best man are siblings or best friends.
+These two will have more tasks than the rest of your wedding party and must be organized, kind, supportive, and reliable.
+Of course, fun and humor will be important as well.
 There are a few things to think of before making this choice.
 A maid of honor and best man are often relied on heavily to help prepare for the wedding, so before choosing, consider:

 - Do your choices have time to assist you in preparing for your wedding?

 - Do you feel calm and content when you’re around them?

 - Can you count on them to follow through with any tasks you assign?